Sales Reps spend 20-30% on RFPs: the real cost

 Total administrative overhead for the average sales rep: 30-50% of their time.

-That's not a rounding error.
-That's half a sales team.
-And it's why the solution can't be point fixes for individual workflows—it has to be a foundational change in how sales teams access and trust their knowledge.
+That number represents half your sales team's capacity.
+And it's why point fixes for individual workflows won't cut it.
+The change has to be foundational, in how sales teams access and trust their knowledge.

 The problem is clear: information is scattered, search doesn't work, and content can't be trusted.
-The solution isn't working harder—it's working differently.
+The solution requires working differently, not harder.

 - Better folder organization: Folders don't solve search.
 They just create more places to look.